ceth-x86/words/README.md

 The application provides several functions for database operations:

-- `db/init-db!` - Initialize the database and create the table
+- `db/init-db!` - Initialize the database and create the tables
-- `db/insert-word!` - Insert a new word with all its details
+- `db/insert-word!` - Insert a new word with a meaning and examples
+- `db/add-meaning-to-word!` - Add a new meaning to an existing word
-- `db/get-all-words` - Get all words from the database
+- `db/get-all-words` - Get all words with their meanings and examples
-- `db/get-word-by-word` - Get a specific word by its word string
+- `db/get-word-by-word` - Get a specific word with all its meanings and examples
-- `db/update-word!` - Update an existing word
+- `db/update-meaning!` - Update a specific meaning
+- `db/delete-meaning!` - Delete a specific meaning
-- `db/delete-word!` - Delete a word
+- `db/delete-word!` - Delete a word and all its meanings
+- `db/add-example-to-meaning!` - Add an example to a meaning
+- `db/delete-example!` - Delete a specific example
 - `db/search-words` - Search for words by English word or translation
-- `db/batch-import-words!` - Import multiple words at once
+- `db/count-words` - Count the total number of words
+- `db/count-meanings` - Count the total number of meanings
+- `db/count-examples` - Count the total number of examples

 ## Export Functions

 The application provides several functions for exporting words:

+- `exp/format-examples` - Format examples for export
+- `exp/format-meaning` - Format a single meaning for export
-- `exp/format-word-entry` - Format a single word entry for export
+- `exp/format-word-entry` - Format a word entry with all its meanings for export
 - `exp/format-words-for-export` - Format multiple words for export
 - `exp/export-words-to-file` - Export all words to a file
 - `exp/export-search-results-to-file` - Export search results to a file